Conduct and competence

 If I have a concern about another teacher or an administrator, do I still need to approach that person before taking any other action?

-Unlike the previous code, the new code does not require you to inform a colleague before you approach the proper authority, but it remains a very good idea.
+Unlike the previous code, the code does not require you to inform a colleague before you approach the proper authority, but it remains a very good idea.

 The ATA strongly recommends that you, as a matter of professional courtesy and ethical practice, speak directly with the person with whom you are in conflict, assuming that you feel safe doing so.
 Often, a frank but collegial conversation can resolve concerns to the greater satisfaction of all parties.